← bOpen.ai

 npm-publish

-This skill should be used when the user wants to publish a package to npm, bump a version, release a new version, or mentions "npm publish", "bun publish", "version bump", or "release".
-Handles changelog updates, git push, and npm publishing with OTP authentication.
+This skill should be used when the user wants to publish a package to npm, bump a version, release a new version, or mentions "npm publish", "bun publish", "version bump", or "release to npm".
+Handles version bumping, changelog updates, git push, npm publishing, and automatic token rotation via agent-browser when auth expires.
+Do not trigger for unrelated uses of "release" (e.g. GitHub releases, press releases).

 plaid-integration